Mowah-Chibuike/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- 6-print_matrix_integer.py: contains a function that prints a matrix of integers.
 	- 7-add_tuple.py: contains a function that adds 2 tuples.
 	- 8-multiple_returns.py: contains a function that returns a tuple with the length of a string and its first character.
+	- 9-max_integer.py: contains a function that finds the biggest integer of a list.